Can you get the morning after pill in advance?

 If your order is approved, we’ll process your payment and make it available for collection in your local LloydsPharmacy store.

-Using the morning after pill correctly
+Can I take the morning after pill on my period?

 Can I use the morning after pill as normal contraception?